 Recipe adapted from Ina Garten

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 259Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 12mgCarbohydrates: 39gFiber: 1gSugar: 35gProtein: 0g

-This make-ahead Meyer Lemon Whiskey Sour recipe makes a pitcher of delicious cocktails that always disappear at happy hour.
+This make-ahead Meyer Lemon Whiskey Sour recipe makes a pitcher of whiskey cocktails that always disappear at happy hour.
 Perfect signature drink for parties and the holidays!